dart-lang/language/accepted/future-releases/constructor-tearoffs/faq.md

 **Q:** Couldn't I just instantiate the `call` method using method instantiation anyway?

 **A:** Yes and no. You could for callable objects, and we'd even add the `.call` implicitly for you (we do that for any callable object in a function-typed context, before checking whether the types actually work).
 It just didn't work for *real* function values.
-Dart2js never implemented tearing off the `call` method because it would be equivalent to instantiating the function value itself, which wasn't a supported feature (until now), so your code would just crash.
+Dart2js never implemented instantiated tear-off of the `call` method of function values because that would be equivalent to instantiating the function value itself, which wasn't a supported feature (until now), so your code would just crash.
 We recognized this and initially planned to disallow doing a instantiated tear-off of a function's `call` method.
-Instead it turned out we can just support consistently.
+Instead it turned out we can just support it consistently.

 **Q:** Are function value instantiations canonicalized?
 Or equal?